cbcrg/tcoffee/docs/tcoffee_installation.rst

 Standard Installation
 *********************

 ..
 Important:: This section describes the installation procedures relevant for a standard use of T-Coffee on the most common operative systems: Unix/Linux and Mac OS.
-T-Coffee cannot be installed on Windows without a Unix environment.
-The procedure is quite straightforward, contact us if you have any problem.
+T-Coffee cannot be installed on Windows without a Unix-like environment such as Cygwin.
+The procedure is quite straightforward, so don't hesitate to contact us if you have any problem.

 Third party packages and on-demand installations
 ================================================
 T-Coffee is a complex package that interacts with many other third party softwares.
 Since version 7.56, T-Coffee uses on-demand installation and install the third party packages it needs, on your computer, for the different T-Coffee options to run correctly.
 Please let us know if you would like another third party package to be included.

-Whenever the automated installation fails because of unforeseen system specificities, users should install the third party package manually (\**cf. Advanced Installation**\).
+Whenever the automated installation fails because of unforeseen system specificities, users should install the third party package manually (**cf. Advanced Installation**).
 This documentation gives some tips we have found useful, but users are encouraged to send their feedbacks and share their experiences in order to improve this documentation.

 Standard installation of T-Coffee